 The System will perform scans on the disk to determine if the disk is beyond a configured limit.
-These are configured through 'max-disk-usage' in percentage.
+These are configured through max-disk-usage in percentage.
 Once that limit is reached any message will be blocked. (unless the protocol doesn't support flow control on which case there will be an exception thrown and the connection for those clients dropped).

-See the examples chapter for an example which shows how to use paging with Apache ActiveMQ Artemis.
+See the Paging Example which shows how to use paging with Apache ActiveMQ Artemis.